lucky-media/guidelines/pages/design/designers.md

 Discover default TailwindCSS Shadows, ready to be summoned through the `Style Icon` and the search input field.

-> By following these guidelines and leveraging the tools provided in the Project Starter, any designer will be well-equipped to create game-changing digital solutions that fit like a glove for any business.
+> By following these guidelines and leveraging the tools provided in the [Web UI Starter](https://www.figma.com/community/file/1243858237628374539), any designer will be well-equipped to create game-changing digital solutions that fit like a glove for any business.